 The NSW Government is implementing a whole-of-government policy framework for the management of apiary sites on public lands, including State forests, travelling stock reserves and National Parks.

-The framework will streamline administrative arrangements and support industry growth and development through:
+The new approach will streamline administrative arrangements and support industry growth and development by providing:

 The policy framework will deliver multiple benefits to industry, including: